 As a student, knowing how to use mind maps can almost feel like cheating.
 Once you’ve learned how to create mind maps, you’ll be amazed at how much faster you’ll memorize information and how easy it can be to write essays, create engaging presentations and more!

-To make it simple for you to get started with mind mapping, we’ve put together this comprehensive guide to mind mapping for students, including definitions, techniques, tools, and 15 mind map examples for students (with templates you can download and use for free).
+To help you start mind mapping quickly, we’ve put together this comprehensive guide to mind mapping for students, including definitions, techniques, tools and 15 mind map examples for students (with templates you can download and use for free).